Council Members

 Arthurlyn Pedley

 Arthurlyn has had a long association with the National Trust for the Cayman Islands.
 From its formation, she volunteered for the Memory Bank Programme.
 She went on to work for the organization as ED then as HPM for five years.
 In those roles, she served on Trust Council.
-This past year, as a co-opted member, she has been on the Historic Advisory Committee.
+This past year, as a General Council member, she has been the Vice Chair of the Historic Advisory Committee.
 She is also a long-serving, active member of the West Bay District Committee.
 Arthurlyn is passionate to preserve our built heritage so that future generations will have tangible contact with their past through buildings and sites of historic significance.
-A retired educator, Arthurlyn enjoys the outdoors: walking, swimming and pottering around her garden.
+A retired educator, Arthurlyn enjoys the outdoors: walking, swimming, and pottering around her garden.
 Because of her love for Cayman’s history, she has taken up part-time work writing historic articles and posts for the Cayman Islands National Archive.
-Most of all, she’s enjoying being a first time Grammie to her precious Grandaughter.

 West Bay District Committee Chairperson